sknuth/visualising-cohomology/README.md

 * **Basic Topology:** Concepts like topological spaces, continuous maps, and homeomorphisms.
 * **Group Theory:**  Basic understanding of groups, homomorphisms, and isomorphisms.

-## Spectral Sequences (higher-dimensions/serre_spectral_sequence.py)
+## Spectral Sequences (diagrams/serre sequence.py)

-The `serre_spectral_sequence.py` script provides a highly simplified visualization of the Serre spectral sequence for the Hopf fibration, a way of breaking down the 2-sphere (S²) using a fibration with base space CP¹ and fibers S¹.
+The `serre sequence.py` script provides a highly simplified visualization of the Serre spectral sequence for the Hopf fibration, a way of breaking down the 2-sphere (S²) using a fibration with base space CP¹ and fibers S¹.
 The code uses dictionaries to represent the grid-like pages of the spectral sequence and symbolically simulates the differentials that refine the calculations on each page.
 Keep in mind that this is a conceptual illustration and does not capture the full complexity of spectral sequence computations, which involve intricate algebra and analysis of differentials.

 ## Grassmannians and Schubert Calculus (higher-dimensions/gr24.py)